Rebirth-Project/rebirth-gradle-catalog-dependencies-monitor-plugin/README.md

 # Gradle Catalog Dependencies Monitor Plugin

 Gradle plugin for monitoring Gradle catalog dependencies.
-It generates reports to inform you about which dependencies in your catalog are up-to-date or need updating.
+It generates reports to inform you about which dependencies in your catalog are up to date or need updating.

 **```Latest Version 1.0.67```**